Ungaretti/ungaretti.github.io/index.md

 Sorry, but that is the vast majority.
 If you use Linux you probably don't need this guide anyway, and my wife won't let me use her mac.

 ## Setting up an environment:
 This section will explain how to make a nice standalone environment, almost an IDE, that fits on a single file or on a pendrive.
 After evaluating many free editors, I chose to use Notepad++.
 It's the best by far.
-However, it lacks a feature that annoys me a lot: it has no option to automatically save the file before running it.
-If you, like me, think that's a major flaw, you can fix it installing a plugin named NppExec, but I will not cover this here.
+However, it lacks a feature: it has no option to automatically save the file before running it.
+If you, like me, get annoyed by that, you can fix it installing a plugin named NppExec, but I will not cover this here.
 Crimson Editor can be configured to save before running and has Rebol syntax hightlighting, but lacks many other nice features that Notepad++ has.

 1 - Download Notepad++ from https://notepad-plus-plus.org/download/v7.5.1.html .
 Make sure you download a non-installable version, I suggest the "minimalist package 32-bit x86".
 No real need for the extras or for a 64 bit version.